Posts by developer

 The American National Standards Institute, or ANSI, is an independent, non-profit agency that oversees the development of voluntary consensus standards for various industries.
 The agency works to ensure consistency and safety, as well as to assure worldwide acceptance of common standards, applicability, and terminology.
 ANSI also accredits standards developed by certifying agencies, private industry, government…

-Let’s look at suspension trauma, also known as harness trauma.
-Very simply stated, suspension trauma is injury or death caused by blood flow restriction while hanging suspended in a harness waiting for rescue assistance.
+Very simply stated, suspension trauma is injury or death caused by blood flow restriction while hanging suspended in a harness waiting for rescue assistance, and it legally mandates a prompt rescue response from employers.
 This is why self rescue is so important.
-As required by OSHA law: 1910… So let’s take a look at what…
+As required by OSHA law: 1910… So let’s take a look at what happens…

 Read MoreWhat is Galvanization?